MaoZiming/papers/8-edge-computing/82-tinyos.md

 Traditional OS models were not fit for the constrained resources available on low-power, integrated networked sensor nodes.
 TinyOS is a tiny **event-driven** operating system that provides support for efficient modularity and **concurrency-intensive** operation that fits for this context.

+Develop a small device that is representative of the class, design a tiny event-driven operating system, and show that it provides support for efficient modularity and concurrency-intensive operation.

 Discusison on hardware:
 * Small physical size, modest active power load and tiny inactive load are provided by the hardware design.